 Up until now, every high-school graduate with a high-school certificate, who gained enough points required for passing the threshold of acceptance to the university, was admitted as a student.

 This threshold varied from university to university, but mostly they were not that high, given that the number of accepted students was not restricted in any way by the Ministry of Education.
-Ratings and funds awarded to the universities were promoting larger numbers ofstudents.
+Ratings and funds awarded to the universities were promoting larger numbers of students.
 This year, there was a major change in the system which grants money to the institutes of higher education.
 The biggest funds will go to the ones with a 13:1 ratio of students to professors.
-Meaning that if university has more students, funds from the ministry will decrease.
-This will result in, of course, less and less accepted students.
+Meaning that if a university has more students, funds from the ministry will decrease.
+This will, of course, result in fewer and fewer students being accepted.

 2. Better conditions for international students